-Recipients shall fully comply with the requirements stipulated in Appendix XII to Part 200 of 2 CFR § 200, entitled "Award Term and Condition for Recipient Integrity and Performance Matters."
-See also Article 33 of these terms and conditions for NSF's responsibilities regarding reporting award terminations to the OMB-designated integrity and performance system in accordance with Federal regulation.
+The awardee must fully comply with the requirements stipulated in Appendix XII to Part 200 of 2 CFR §200, entitled "Award Term and Condition for Recipient Integrity and Performance Matters."
+See also Article Termination and Enforcement of these terms and conditions for NSF's responsibilities regarding reporting award terminations to the OMB-designated integrity and performance system in accordance with Federal regulation.
+In addition, Article Project Reporting Requirements specifies NSF responsibilities to report in FAPIIS a grantee's failure to submit all required reports.